Technical Wreck Course Report

 In this article, I will attempt to explain the general components and structure of a technical wreck course, along with my personal interpretation – as a technical wreck instructor – of how I focus and run my courses here in Subic Bay.

 The photos used to illustrate this article are all still-shots taken from GoPro footage of a technical wreck course that I ran on the wrecks of Subic Bay in January 2016.
-My French student, Robin, was already a qualified diving instructor, technical and cave diver (under Pascal Bernabé).
-We conducted a Tec Sidemount course/elite tune-up before doing the technical wreck course.
+My French student, Robin, was already a a well-reknown cave explorer and instructor.
+We conducted a technical-level Sidemount course and fundamental skills clinic before doing the technical wreck course.